My History Blog, Focussing mostly on Roman and Mediaeval Times

-The journey to Franz Josef Land was a difficult and dangerous one.
+The return journey to Franz Josef Land was a difficult and dangerous one.
 Since it was summer, the ice broke up and forced the men to cross open water and floes.
 Provisions ran even lower, and they had to kill most of the dogs.
-Once the men had to camp on a floe for a month (July), though by that time they could add seals and birds to the diet.
+The men had to camp on a floe for a month in July, though by that time they could add seals and birds to the diet.

 Soon thereafter they reached the end of the pack ice and sailed over to Franz Josef Land on a catamaran which they had created by lashing the two kayaks together, fixing the sleds on top, and setting up a makeshift sail.

 Nansen and Johansen spent eight months there, being pretty bored (not even a piano around this time).
 On May 19, 1896, they set off along the coast in search of a spot to cross over to Svalbard.
 That trip surely was not boring.
-They were attacked by a walrus, Nansen had to swim after the eloping kayaks in barely liquid water, and other fun.
+They were attacked by a walrus, Nansen once had to swim in barely liquid water to catch the eloping kayaks, and other fun.
 But they had some luck this time.
 Before they set out for Svalbard on that questionable catamaran, the men met with another expedition at Cape Flora in the south of the achipelago.
 The British explorer Frederick G. Jackson picked them up, gave them a bath and a haircut, and ride back on his supply ship, the Windward

 .
 Nansen and Johansen arrived in Vardø on August 13, 1896.